 - Alliterative Name: Lymond Lychester.

 - Authority in Name Only: He's clearly out of his mind.
+He and his house are counted as allies of the Brotherhood Without Banners but its unclear if Lymond even notices their presence.

 - Noodle Incident: The story of his fight with Ser Maynard, whoever that is, which he repeats over and over again.